Neutrovertido/debian-ujcv-assets/README.md

 - Change Pano shortcut to Super+V (for this you will need to disable a system shortcut first)
 - Make Status Area Horizontal Spacing's spacing smaller
 - Change Logo Menu to use an icon of your liking, in this case we use the monochrome Debian icon.
 - You may pin apps to Dash-to-Dock/Dash-to-Panel as per your preference.
+If using Dash to Dock, move the App icon to the left side of the dock and also shrink the dock.

 ## Shortcuts